janbarari/datastructures_and_algorithms/README.md

 ![](chart.png)

-As you can see in above picture we have some types of **Big O Notation**
+As you can see in above picture we have some types of **Big O Notation**:
 - **O(N!)** means **_Factorial Time_**
 - **O(2^N)** means **_Exponential Time_**
 - **O(N^2)** means **_Quadratic Time_**